 Having a Supplier Relationship Management Process is important but getting everyone in your organization on board is critical.

-- Compliance: Improving control to ensure buying from preferred or contracted suppliers using a procurement solution such as PLANERGY.
+Improving control to ensure buying from preferred or contracted suppliers using a procurement solution like Planergy.

 We hope these tips improve your SRM system and make your overall business more efficient.
 If we missed any strategies your organization uses for SRM, please share your strategies in the comments section to help make this an even more useful resource.